VirtualBrainLab/Pinpoint/README.md

 ### Export coordinates

 Clicking on the coordinates shown at the bottom of the screen copies them to the clipboard.
-If the azimuth angle is not at 0 use the convert AP/ML to probe setting to export the position along the probe forward/side axis.
+If the azimuth angle is not at 0/90/180 use the convert AP/ML to probe setting to export the position along the probe forward/side axis.

 ### Using coordinates for surgery

 To use your coordinates for a surgery, rotate the manipulator to match the azimuth angle and set the probe elevation angle.
 Then move your probe tip (the left-most probe tip on a 2.4 when facing upwards) to Bregma and zero your manipulator.
-Move the probe along its forward and side axes according to the exported coordinates (or along AP/ML if you kept azimuth at 0).
+Move the probe along its forward and side axes according to the exported coordinates (or along AP/ML if you kept azimuth at a multiple of 90 degrees).
 Assuming you exported your coordinates starting at the brain surface, drive the probe forward until the tip touches the brain, zero the depth axis, and continue forward until you reach the pre-specified depth.

-In v0.3 we will release tools that display what the expected channel activity should look like when you performing a live recording, to help ensure accurate targeting.
+In v0.5 we will release tools that display what the expected channel activity should look like when you performing a live recording, to help ensure accurate targeting.
 Coming soon!

 ## Settings